craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We've returned to the empty crypts to rest.
 Brilynn saw a bat on her watch, which looked at her before flying away.
 Ominous.

 We found the corpses of the Father and the Mother, bloated and stuffed into the walls down here.
+We also found some other things, like a spell-book, and some potions.

+As we continue downstairs, we hear chanting.